 5. Music Therapy

-Music therapy is a remarkable form of treatment that can be used in people of all ages.
+Music therapy is a remarkable form of treatment for people of all ages.
 There is research to indicate that this form of therapy helps older people improve their memories.
 Music therapy is versatile.
 It can help those with depression, anxiety, trauma, and other mental health issues.
 Music, like fine arts, is a way to express oneself without talking.
-It’s cathartic to use instruments and to sing to communicate your feelings.

 6. Eye Movement Desensitization Reprocessing (EMDR)

-EMDR (Eye Movement Desensitization Reprocessing) is a type of therapy used to treat individuals who suffer from trauma.
+EMDR (Eye Movement Desensitization Reprocessing) is a type of therapy that treats individuals who suffer from trauma.
 It helps individuals with Post Traumatic Stress Disorder as well.
-A therapy specialized in this treatment uses bilateral stimulation to activate the person’s brain and help them deal with painful memories.
+A therapist specialized in this treatment utilizes bilateral stimulation to activate the person’s brain and help them deal with painful memories.
 The therapist has the patient follow their finger while recalling a traumatic memory.
 They help the client work through their core beliefs about the trauma while engaging in eye movement-based therapy.

 7. Dialectical Behavior Therapy (DBT)

-DBT (Dialectical Behavior Therapy) was initially developed to treat Borderline Personality Disorder but has since been used on many different mental health conditions.
+DBT (Dialectical Behavior Therapy) was originally designed for treating Borderline Personality Disorder but has since been applied to various other mental health conditions.
 It includes four principles - mindfulness, interpersonal effectiveness, distress tolerance, and emotional regulation.
 Radical acceptance is a crucial part of DBT.
 You accept the way things are so that you can respond to situations in your life.
 Individuals learn these principles as well as coping skills.
 DBT is the most effective in group therapy, but you can also have an individual counselor who practices it.

 8. Family Systems Therapy